Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 PS- If Scripture comes to mind, anchor yourself in it and write it down.
 If not, ask the Lord directly as described.

-3) Return to the Truths/Promises/Statements He Gives You
+3) Return to the Truths Consistently

 When the lies return, ask yourself: